 Each year the federal government selects approximately 30% of the applications for verification.
 Some of these applications are selected because of FAFSA information that is inconsistent; others are chosen at random.
 Some colleges also choose applications for verification.

 In any case, a student whose application is selected must give his or her financial office certain documentation to show that the application information is correct.
 SU will send you notification of the documents needed for verification.

 Once SU receives my FAFSA results, when will I be notified of the amount and type of aid I qualify for?

-If you are an incoming Freshman or Transfer student, provided you are admitted by March 1st and your FAFSA results are received by SU by March 1st, notification will begin in March.
-Results received after March 1st and/or admission granted after March 1st, will be processed on a first-come, first-served basis.
-If you are a current SU student, notification will begin in June, (the March 1st deadline for priority funding still applies).
+If you are an incoming Freshman or Transfer student, provided you are admitted by March 1st and your FAFSA results are received by SU by March 1st, notification will begin in early March.
+If you are a current SU student, notification will begin in June.
 Failure to respond to our on-line award notification may result in the cancellation of the offer.